 The Ultimate Guide to Understanding THC & CBD Ratios

-Of course, consulting with a qualified Medical Marijuana Doctor will give you the idea of what products work best for you; however, it is quite easy to understand how ratios work on your own as well.
-Once you grasp the idea of ratios and how your body reacts to different quantities of cannabinoids, you will be able to find your ideal relief.
+Of course, consulting with a qualified Medical Marijuana Doctor will give you an idea of what products work best for you; however, it is quite easy to understand how ratios work on your own as well.
+Once you grasp the idea of ratios and how your body reacts to different quantities of cannabinoids, you will be able to get the best results possible from medical marijuana products.

 What Are Ratio Marijuana Products?